nathaniellam/love-assets/README.md

 ## assets.init(opts)

 Initializes the library.
-It should only be called once.
+It should only be called once, typically in `love.load()`.

 ### Parameters

 - opts (table/number) Default = `{num_workers = 1}` Intialization options.
 When it is a number, it is equivalent to `{num_workers = opts}`.
   - opts.num_workers (number) Default = `1` Number of worker threads to create.
-  - opts.job_channel_name (string) Default = `'assets_jobs'` The name of the Channel used to send jobs to workers.
-  - opts.result_channel_name (string) Default = `'assets_results'` The name of the Channel used to receive results from workers.
+  - opts.onCancel (function) The function that receives loaded data for canceled assets.
+Signature is `function(id, data)` where id is the asset's id and data is the output of the asset's loader function.

-## assets.load(id, path, loader, ...)
+## assets.add(id, data, loader, initializer)

-Asynchronously load a resource at the given path.
-Subsequent calls to this function with the same id will do nothing until the asset with that id has been unloaded.
+If data is a string then, asynchronously load a resource at the given path, else add an existing asset.
+Subsequent calls to this function with the same id will override the asset.
+Loader and initializer are ignored when data is not a path.

 ### Parameters

 - id (any) **Required** The id used to track the resource.
-- path (string) **Required** The path to the resource.
-- loader (string/function) The name of the loader or the loader function itself.
+- data (string/any) **Required** The path to the resource or the resource itself.
-- ... (any) Extra args that get passed to the loader function.

-## assets.loadSync(id, path, loader, ...)

-Synchronously load a resource.
-Parameters are the same as `assets.load()`.
+- loader (string/function/table) The name of the loader, the loader function itself or a table where the first entry is a string/function and the rest are extra args to the loader.
+Loader will be inferred by file extension if missing.
+If using a function, it cannot contain upvalues.
+- initializer (string/function/table) The name of the initializer, the initalizer function itself or a table where the first entry is a string/function and the rest are extra args to the initializer.
+Initializer will be inferred by file extension if missing.

-## assets.remove(id)
+## assets.remove(id, destructor)

 Removes a resource from the assets cache.